vuggamvenu/XNews/README.md

 # XNews
-based on user input fetch data from newapi
+based on user input fetch data from newsapi